 Filing for Divorce in New Jersey

-The divorce process starts with filing a complaint, which states the parties, the disputed issues, and the requested relief.
+The divorce process starts with a complaint filed on your behalf by your divorce attorney, which states the parties, the disputed issues, and the requested relief.
 The filing party is called the plaintiff.
-The case is then assigned a docket number by the Court and the complaint is served on the defendant.
+The case is then assigned a docket number by the Family Court and the divorce complaint is served on the defendant.
 The defendant will be given the opportunity to file a responsive pleading to the plaintiff’s complaint.
 Within twenty days of the responsive pleading, both parties must file a Case Information Statement (“CIS”), setting forth earned and unearned incomes, expenses, assets and debts.
-While the parties will obtain additional information about the finances through the discovery process, the CIS is an important document that attorneys, mediators and the Family Part Judges will rely on to evaluate settlement, argue motions and/or render a final decision after trial.
+While the parties will obtain additional information about the finances through the discovery process, the CIS is an important document that divorce attorneys, mediators and the Family Part Judges will rely on to evaluate settlement, argue motions and/or render a final decision after trial.

 The discovery process may include interrogatories (questions answered on paper), depositions (questions answered orally while under oath at risk of perjury), and the exchange of relevant documentation.
 Relevant documentation is exchanged through a Notice to Produce and may include: bank statements, titles to real and personal property, retirement account statements, credit card bills, and the like.
 Parties may also find it necessary to work with financial experts, such as real estate or pension appraisers, or forensic accountants, to determine the value of assets such as property, businesses, retirement plans, cash flow and the marital lifestyle.

 If custody is an issue in the divorce, the parties will be required to attend parent education classes and custody/parenting time mediation at the Courthouse.
 If custody remains in dispute, the parties may retain a joint or independent mental health professional to perform an evaluation and render a report recommending the parenting arrangement that is in the best interests of the children.